danieleongari/pandas-chaining-ninja/README.md

 - `\w` alphanumeric
 - `\W` non-alphanumeric

-Remember: life is to short to learn Regex, ask some LLM!
+Remember: life is to short to learn Regex, ask help to some Large Language Model!